nverchev/drytorch/docs/tutorials/getting_started.md

 # Getting Started with DRYTorch

-This notebook demonstrates a simple application of the DRYTorch library for organizing machine learning experiments.
+This notebook demonstrates how to use the DRYTorch library for organizing machine learning experiments.

 ## Deep Prior Upsampling